boly38/volcano-activity/README.md

-# volcano activity
+# volcano activity 🌋

 The earth is in perpetual seismic and volcanic activity ([x](https://twitter.com/search?q=volcano&src=typed_query)).

-It is interesting to note the webcams near the volcanoes which can sometimes surprise
+It is interesting to maintain the list of active webcams 📹 near the volcanoes 🗻 which can sometimes surprise 🔥.

+As many website are not up-to-date 🕸 or ask to pay 💸 for this kind of service, we may try to do that via collaborative 🤝👥 open github project 🏗️.

-💡 idea of this project is to (1) list a minimal amount of volcano live webcams links (2) publish a web view of that dictionary relatively easy to maintain via github (cf. issues view)
+💡 main ideas of this project are
+- (1) 📝 list (in this readme) a minimal amount of volcano live webcams links
+- (2) publish an [API ⚙️](./API.md) + 🌐 Web view of that dictionary 📚 relatively easy to maintain ✍ via github (cf. issues view)
+- (3) think of another way to maintain/update/moderate website data 🛢 from users 👨‍👩‍👦‍👦 (if you have some tips about shared data-model solution)

 ## List of volcano webcams